 Poverty, racial tension, unemployment, gang violence and isolation of the elderly are just some of the challenging issues being faced by communities within half a mile of our offices.
 We are supporting a number of charities and community organisations in tackling these issues.

-We have food and clothing banks in each of our UK offices; food is donated to the Trussell Trust; clothing for the homeless is donated to SIFA Fireside in Birmingham and Spitalfields Crypt Trust and St Giles Trust in London.
+We have food and clothing banks in each of our UK offices; food is donated to the Trussell Trust; clothing for the homeless is donated to SIFA Fireside in Birmingham and Spitalfields Crypt Trust in London.

 We have funded family sessions at allotments in Southwark Park (London) for parents and pre-school children to learn more about where food comes from and to encourage healthy eating.